Certifications & Compliance

 UK DEFENCE STANDARD 23-09 GENERIC VEHICLE ARCHITECTURE

 UK Defence Standard 23-009 refers to standardization in display size and bezel button functionality.
 Both have certain implications in Human Machine Interface (HMI) adaptability.
-As APC is a custom display manufacturer and integrator, APC products by their nature can adhere to this standard easily and more often easily surpass the minimum specification.
+As Mercury is a custom display manufacturer and integrator, Mercury products by their nature can adhere to this standard easily and more often easily surpass the minimum specification.

 NATO GENERIC VEHICLE ARCHITECTURE (NGVA)